-Blonder Tongue markets and sells its products for use in a wide range of traditional and CIE markets, including traditional cable television, MDU, lodging/hospitality, and institutional (schools, hospitals and prisons).
+Blonder Tongue markets and sells its products for use in a wide range of IPTV and CIE markets, including with telco and municipal fiber optic operators, traditional cable television, MDU, lodging/hospitality, and institutional (schools, hospitals and prisons).
 The Company also sells into a multitude of niche CIE markets such as sports arenas and the cruise ship industry.
-Sales are made directly to customers by the Company's internal sales force, as well as through Premier Authorized Stocking Distributors.
-The Company instituted its Premier Distributor Program in 2007, through which a limited group of larger distributors who stock a significant amount of the Company's products in their inventory (Premier Authorized Stocking Distributors) are given access to a special purchase incentive program allowing them to achieve volume price concessions measured on a year-to-year basis.
-Sales to Premier Authorized Stocking Distributors accounted for approximately 32% and 31% of the Company's revenues for 2018 and 2017, respectively.
-These Premier Authorized Stocking Distributors serve multiple markets.
-Direct sales to cable operators and system integrators accounted for approximately 16% and 10% of the Company's revenues for 2018 and 2017, respectively.
+Sales are made directly to customers by the Company's internal sales force, as well as through Blonder Tongue Premier Distributors.
+The Company instituted its Premier Distributor Program in 2007, through which a limited group of larger distributors who stock a significant amount of the Company's products in their inventory are given access to a special purchase incentive program allowing them to achieve volume price concessions measured on a year-to-year basis.
+Sales to the Company's Premier Distributors accounted for approximately 28% and 33% of the Company's revenues for 2019 and 2018, respectively.
+These Premier Distributors serve multiple markets.
+Direct sales to telco operators, municipal fiber operators, cable operators and system integrators accounted for approximately 33% and 18% of the Company's revenues for 2019 and 2018, respectively.

-The Company's sales and marketing function is performed predominantly by its internal sales force.
+The Company's sales and marketing function is performed by its internal sales and marketing associates working in partnership and conjunction its Premier Distributors, as well as its smaller company integrator and distributor network.
 Should it be deemed necessary, the Company may retain independent sales representatives in particular geographic areas or targeted to specific customer prospects or target market opportunities.
-The Company's internal sales force consists of 14 employees, including four salespersons in Old Bridge, NJ, one salesperson in Round Rock, TX, one salesperson in Seminole, FL, one salesperson in Springboro, OH, one salesperson in Peterborough, Ontario, Canada, one sales-support person in Springboro, OH, one sales-support person in Cape Coral, FL and four sales-support personnel at the Company's headquarters in Old Bridge, New Jersey.
+Sales and marketing make up 12% of the Company's overall workforce, divided into central and regional coverage in Old Bridge, NJ, Patton, PA, Seminole, FL (Tampa area), Tigard, OR, Stevensville, PA, and Johns Creek, GA (Atlanta area), as well as Canada sales coverage from Toronto.

 The Company's standard customer payment terms are net 30 days.
-From time to time, when circumstances warrant, such as a commitment to a large blanket purchase order, the Company will extend payment terms beyond its standard payment terms.
+From time to time, when circumstances warrant, such as a commitment to a large blanket purchase order, the Company will selectively extend payment terms beyond its standard payment terms to 60 days.

 The Company has several marketing programs to support the sale and distribution of its products.
-Blonder Tongue participates in industry trade shows and conferences and also maintains a robust website.
+Blonder Tongue participates in industry trade shows and conferences and also maintains a robust website and direct on-line sales portal.
 The Company publishes technical articles in trade and technical journals, distributes sales and product literature and has an active public relations plan to ensure complete coverage of Blonder Tongue's products and technology by editors of trade journals.
 The Company provides system design engineering for its customers, maintains extensive ongoing communications with many original equipment manufacturer customers and provides one-on-one demonstrations and technical seminars to potential new customers.
 Blonder Tongue supplies sales and applications support, product literature and training to its sales representatives and distributors.
 The management of the Company travels extensively, identifying customer needs and meeting potential customers.